Mechanical television

 Mechanical television or mechanical scan television is an obsolete television system that relies on a mechanical scanning device, such as a rotating disk with holes in it or a rotating mirror drum, to scan the scene and generate the video signal, and a similar mechanical device at the receiver to display the picture.
-This contrasts with vacuum tube electronic television technology, using electron beam scanning methods, for example in cathode ray tube (CRT) televisions.
-Subsequently, modern solid-state liquid-crystal displays (LCD) are now used to create and display television pictures.
+This contrasts with vacuum tube electronic television technology, using electron beam scanning methods, for example in cathode-ray tube (CRT) televisions.
+Subsequently, modern solid-state liquid-crystal displays (LCD) and LED displays are now used to create and display television pictures.

-Mechanical-scanning methods were used in the earliest experimental television systems in the 1920s and 1930s.
-One of the first experimental wireless television transmissions was by John Logie Baird on October 2, 1925, in London.
+Mechanical scanning methods were used in the earliest experimental television systems in the 1920s and 1930s.
+One of the first experimental wireless television transmissions was by Scottish inventor John Logie Baird on October 2, 1925, in London.
 By 1928 many radio stations were broadcasting experimental television programs using mechanical systems.
-However the technology never produced images of sufficient quality to become popular with the public.
-Mechanical-scan systems were largely superseded by electronic-scan technology in the mid-1930s, which was used in the first commercially successful television broadcasts which began in the late 1930s in Great Britain.
+However, the technology never produced images of sufficient quality to become popular with the public.
+Mechanical-scan systems were largely superseded by electronic-scan technology in the mid-1930s, which was used in the first commercially successful television broadcasts that began in the late 1930s.
 In the U.S., experimental stations such as W2XAB in New York City began broadcasting mechanical television programs in 1931 but discontinued operations on February 20, 1933, until returning with an all-electronic system in 1939.

 A mechanical television receiver was also called a televisor.

 History

 Early research

 The first mechanical raster scanning techniques were developed in the 19th century for facsimile, the transmission of still images by wire.
 Alexander Bain introduced the facsimile machine in 1843 to 1846.
 Frederick Bakewell demonstrated a working laboratory version in 1851.
 The first practical facsimile system, working on telegraph lines, was developed and put into service by Giovanni Caselli from 1856 onward.

-Willoughby Smith discovered the photoconductivity of the element selenium in 1873, laying the groundwork for the selenium cell which was used as a pickup in most mechanical scan systems.
+Willoughby Smith discovered the photoconductivity of the element selenium in 1873, laying the groundwork for the selenium cell, which was used as a pickup in most mechanical scan systems.